 One of the great advantage of living in the Northwest is the availability of wild mushrooms almost all year around!
 I had some friends over and wanted to feature them in a classy way.
 So I adapted an old classic French tart made with mostly caramelized onions and incorporated the mushrooms.
 The result was divine!
-I should have doubled the recipe because no piece was left.
+I should have doubled the recipe because everyone went for seconds!
 It was a success!

 4-5 cups of mushrooms (shitake, porcini*, chanterelle, white caps etc.)